-Dr. McAllister has completed numerous implant continuing education courses and is a fellow of the California Implant Institute, Misch Implant Institute, and the International Congress of Oral Implantologists.
+Dr. Dan McAllister has completed numerous implant continuing education courses and is a fellow of the California Implant Institute, the Resnik Implant Institute, and the International Congress of Oral Implantologists.

 Your Initial Consult

-The start of your restored smile journey is your initial consultation appointment with Dr. McAllister.
-During your appointment, he’ll review your medical history and overall health.
-We may also take a 3-D Cone Beam CT scan of your jaw to better assess your implant needs.
+Your journey toward a rejuvenated smile begins with an initial consultation appointment with Dr. McAllister.
+During this appointment, he’ll review your medical history and overall health.
+Additionally, to accurately assess your implant requirements, we may conduct a 3-D Cone Beam CT Scan of your jaw.

-We’ll also ask you some questions about your smile goals and go over potential treatment options to find the tooth-loss solution you’ll love.
-Once Dr. McAllster decides they’re necessary, we’ll begin your dental implant process.
+To better understand your smile goals, we’ll also inquire about your preferences and discuss various treatment options.
+We aim to discover the perfect tooth-loss solution that you will truly cherish.
+Once Dr. McAllister decides they’re necessary, we’ll begin your dental implant process.

 The Dental Implant Process

-Dr. McAlister will begin your dental implant process with tooth removal and any necessary supplemental procedures such as bone grafting.
-Then, Dr. McAllister will surgically place the titanium implant fixture.
-This is the part of the implant that works like a natural tooth root.
-You’ll begin your healing period so the titanium will fuse tightly to your jaw bone through a process called osseointegration, which can take three to six months.
+Dr. McAlister will begin your dental implant process with tooth removal and any necessary supplemental procedures, such as bone grafting.
+Then, he’ll surgically place the titanium implant fixture, which functions as a natural tooth root.
+You’ll begin your healing period, so the titanium will fuse tightly to your jawbone through a process known as osseointegration.
+This integration process typically takes three to six months.

 After you’ve fully healed, we’ll finish your procedure by attaching the porcelain crown to the implant.
 The crown is custom-made to blend seamlessly with your existing smile.